Control Execution Tasks

 2. Select the control you want to enable execution for.

-6. Wait for the screen to refresh automatically.
-After saving, 'Control execution' will appear in the upper right corner of the screen.
+5. After saving, 'Control execution' button will appear in the upper right corner of the screen.

 Creating Control Execution Tasks